junxit/us-congress-bills-109/bill.md

     >   - **(7)** *Co-financing programs of the Bank and of other export credit agencies* A separate section which describes the co-financing programs of the Bank and of the other major export-financing facilities referred to in paragraph (1), which shall include a list of which countries with which the United States has in effect a memorandum of understanding relating to export credit agency co-financing and an explanation of why such a memorandum is not in effect with the countries with which such a memorandum is not in effect.
     >   - **(8)** *After-market services support by the Bank and by other export credit agencies* A separate section which describes the participation of the Bank in providing funding, guarantees, or insurance for after-market services, which shall include appropriate information on the involvement of the other major export-financing facilities referred to in paragraph (1) in providing such support for after-market services, and an explanation of any differences among the facilities in providing the support.
     >   - **(9)** *Export finance cases not in compliance with the Arrangement* Detailed information on cases of export finance that are not in compliance with the Arrangement (as defined in section 10(h)(3)) or that exploit loopholes in the Arrangement for the purpose of obtaining a commercial competitive advantage.
-    >   - **(10)** *Foreign export credit agency activities not consistent with the WTO Agreement on Subsidies and Countervailing Measures* A description of the extent to which the activities of foreign export credit agencies, particularly those that are not members of the Arrangement (as defined in section 10(h)(3)), are not in compliance with the Arrangement and may not be consistent with the terms of the Agreement on Subsidies and Countervailing Measures referred to in section 101(d)(12) of the Uruguay Round Agreements Act (19 U.S.C.
+    >   - **(10)** *Foreign export credit agency activities not consistent with the WTO Agreement on Subsidies and Countervailing Measures* A description of the extent to which the activities of foreign export credit agencies and other entities sponsored by a foreign government, particularly those that are not members of the Arrangement (as defined in section 10(h)(3)), are not in compliance with the Arrangement and may not be consistent with the terms of the Agreement on Subsidies and Countervailing Measures referred to in section 101(d)(12) of the Uruguay Round Agreements Act (19 U.S.C.
 3511(d)(12)), and a description of the actions taken by the United States Government to address the activities.
     > - **(b)** *Board vote on report required* The Board of Directors shall vote to approve and shall sign each report required by subsection (a).
     > - **(c)** *Inclusion of dissenting views, etc* Each report required by subsection (a) shall include such dissenting views and additional comments as any member of the Board of Directors may submit to the Board for inclusion in the report.